aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 ```

 ### **Setting Chart Lines**
-Developers can also apply different kinds of styles on the lines or data markers of the [SeriesCollection](https://reference.aspose.com/cells/javascript-cpp/seriescollection/).
-The following code snippet demonstrates how to set chart lines using Aspose.Cells API.
+Developers can also apply different kinds of styles to the lines or data markers of the [SeriesCollection](https://reference.aspose.com/cells/javascript-cpp/seriescollection/).
+The following code snippet demonstrates how to set chart lines using the Aspose.Cells API.

 ```html
 <!DOCTYPE html>